zerobias/telegram-mtproto/README.md

 Additional examples can be obtained from [examples][examples] folder.

 ### Browser build
-Mtproto has standalone browser build, which can be found in `node_modules/telegram-mtproto/dist` folder with a html-page example.
+Mtproto has standalone browser build `mtproto-browser.js`, which can be found in `node_modules/telegram-mtproto/dist` folder with a html page example.

 ## Storage